openbmc/openbmc/upstream-layers/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

    :term:`SRCREV`
       The revision of the source code used to build the package.
-This variable applies only when using Subversion, Git, Mercurial and Bazaar.
+This variable applies only when using Subversion, Git and Mercurial.
       If you want to build a fixed revision and you want to avoid performing a query on the remote repository every time BitBake parses your recipe, you should specify a :term:`SRCREV` that is a full revision identifier and not just a tag.

    :term:`SRCREV_FORMAT`
-      Helps construct valid :term:`SRCREV` values when
-      multiple source controlled URLs are used in :term:`SRC_URI`.
+      Helps construct a valid package version string when multiple source controlled URLs are used in :term:`SRC_URI`.

-      The system needs help constructing these values under these circumstances.
+      The system needs help constructing this value under these circumstances.
 Each component in the :term:`SRC_URI` is assigned a name and these are referenced in the :term:`SRCREV_FORMAT` variable.
 Consider an example with URLs named "machine" and "meta".
 In this case,